xeij/tellme/README.md

 # tellme - Fascinating History from All Ages ️

-A terminal application that displays engaging historical content with a typewriter effect, covering fascinating stories from **all time periods** - from Prehistoric times to the Contemporary era.
+A terminal application that displays engaging historical content from Prehistoric times to the Contemporary era.

 ## Features